Miranda Lambert Stuns At The ACM Awards

 In her thank you speech, Miranda expressed her thanks to her father and her producers, saying, “I just want to say thank you for letting me use my heartbreak and sharing it with me and thanks to my daddy, Rick Lambert, who’s here tonight for this beautiful title and these amazing people.
 Eric, Glenn, and Frank.”

-That trio, Eric Masse, Glenn Worf, and Frank Liddell, were the producers on her award winning album, The Weight of these Wings.
+That trio, Eric Masse, Glenn Worf, and Frank Liddell, were the producers on her award winning album, The Weight of These Wings.
 The album deals with how Lambert has felt over her much publicized breakup with her ex-husband Blake Shelton as well as her new relationship with Anderson East.

 Miranda also won over the audience with a bare bones acoustic version of her song, “Tin Man,” receiving a standing ovation.